BaseMax/InterviewFAANG/README.md

 So I try to solve some Facebook interview and this was really cool for me.

+I will add more tasks soon one by one, So it's a source for watching popular questions...

 ## Solving Facebook interview questions

 <details><summary>